wumm-project/Seminar-W21/2022-01-11/README.md

 Delphi Card Sorting - very interesting approach to produce _cooperative_ knowledge.
-Fits extremely well with our approach of systemic development and our understanding of the formation of concept in their use.
+Fits extremely well with our approach of systemic development and our understanding of the formation of concept in their use as the topic of the current lecture.

 How do the pattern groups relate to another big issue, the transition to a circular economy?
 In what time horizons should BM patterns take effect?